cs1302uga/cs1302-tutorials/junit/junit.md

 * A set of static methods and annotations that make writing unit tests easier.
-Instead of rewriting conditionals for passing or failing a test, implementing a counter for passed versus failed test cases, and setting up complicated control flow scenarios to test for exceptions, the JUnit framework already provides these things.
+Instead of rewriting conditionals for passing or failing a test, implementing a counter for passed versus failed test cases, or setting up complicated control flow scenarios to test for exceptions, the JUnit framework already provides these things.

 * A driver program to discover and run the unit tests.

+In this tutorial, you'll learn some of the basics of setting up and running JUnit-based unit tests.

 ## Getting Started